MJ Melendez Preview, Player Props: Royals vs. White Sox

 MJ Melendez At The Plate

-- Melendez has driven home a run in 30 games this season (23.3%), including more than one RBI in 10.1% of his games and producing three or more of his team's runs on two occasions..
+- Melendez has picked up an RBI in 23.8% of his games this season, with more than one RBI in 10.8% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.